Host Frequently Asked Questions

 You no longer need to supply official evidence, but we would still love to receive photos from your event.
 Please make sure you have people’s permission to be included in photos.

-Please report the number of people at your event by logging in to My Account and click the ‘submit event count’ button.
+Please report the number of people at your event by logging in to My Account.
+Select the ‘Big Latch On’ tab on the left hand side and then click the ‘submit event count’ button under your event heading.
 Thank you!